 Recently, however, he was nudged to listen to a couple of songs and he said “Wow!
 This is really good!
 I don’t even know what I should ask you what I should listen to!”

-As such, I’d like to give him an essay demystifying Rock and Roll and giving him a handful of songs that he would be best served to listen to that will explain to him what was going on with music.
+As such, I’d like to give him an essay demystifying Rock and Roll and giving him a handful of songs that he would be best served to listen to that will explain to him what was going on with music, like knowing what are great guide on guitar stands in the world.

 The equivalent of starting someone with a couple paragraphs of Homer, then jumping to Plato, then mentioning Socrates, Aristotle, and Alexander before leaping to Marcus Aurelius, Thomas Aquinas, and Chaucer.
 And then taking a deep breath and saying “And now we’re ready to talk about Jimi Hendrix.”
 Or the equivalent, anyway.